abuturabofficial/w3-wiki/content/cybersecurity-and-networks/comptia-n10-009-network+training-course/11-switching-technologies.md

 - You can mix both in your network

 Very similar process
-- An update, not a wholsesale change
+- An update, not a wholesale change